Loading

 If your child is 12 months or older, you can contact the National Sleep Helpline on 03303 530541 for support and advice.
 This is available Sunday - Thursday 7pm - 9pm.
 The helpline is run by a team of specialist trained sleep advisors.
 Although they cannot give medical advice, they can talk through your issues, offer you some practical strategies and recommend services that could help.

 You can contact the Healthy Child Service team by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631 590.
-Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.
+Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays).

 To speak to other Norfolk parents and carers, you can join our online community forum below.